 But, at the same time, psychologists have found more and more evidence about the potential shortcomings of social media and how it can sometimes affect our mental health and well-being.

 For instance, when you see someone has bought a video game that you always wanted, you feel anxious.
-Or, seeing an offer like “50% off on headphones”, you think of making a purchase and worry about them going out of stock and making you regret losing out on the deal.
+Or, seeing an offer like “50% off on headphones”, you think of making a purchase and worrying about them going out of stock and making you regret losing out on the deal.

-Thus, social media platforms affect our mental health by injecting FOMO in us.
+Thus, social media platforms affect our mental health by injecting FOMO into us.
 This is why businesses prefer using these platforms for promoting their brands and offers to get a wider audience.
 So, how do businesses use FOMO?